 Table 3.
 Rabies Line Cases and Samples Submitted 2020 and 2021*

-*Number of cases responded to by rabies line personnel, and number/type of rabies samples tested in 2020 and 2021 by month.
+*Number of cases responded to by rabies line personnel, and number and type of rabies samples tested in 2020 and 2021 by month.
 One ‘case’ generally involves multiple email and phone contacts and may involve multiple stakeholders such as a member of the public, public health personnel and a veterinary clinic.

 Table 4.
 Number of Skunk Surveillance Samples by County 2017 to 2021